Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/web-jetty-processing-unit-container.markdown

 # Shared Instantiation Mode

 Shared mode creates a single Jetty instance per GSC (JVM).
-The mode configuration parameters are in the XAP JAR file, under `org/openspaces/pu/container/jee/jetty/jetty.shared.pu.xml`.
+The mode configuration parameters are in the data grid JAR file, under `org/openspaces/pu/container/jee/jetty/jetty.shared.pu.xml`.
 The benefits of this mode are obvious as only one instance of Jetty is created per JVM (plain mode also shares some resources between different Jetty instances).

-The main difficulties when working with this mode are due to the possibility for more than one web application instance to run on the same GSC (JVM).
+The main difficulties when working with this mode are due to the possibility of more than one web application instance running on the same GSC (JVM).
 In order to solve this problem, by default when working in shared mode, the web context path is the actual web context, appended by a running number.
 For example, when deploying 2 instances of the petclinic web application, the first instance is deployed under `petclinic_1` web app context, while the second is deployed under `petclinic_2`.

-The service grid allows you to configure that only a single instance of a web application is deployed on a GSC, using the `max-instances-per-vm` parameter.
-In this case, the default behavior of appending a running number to the context is not needed, and it can be disabled by changing the deploy time property `web.context.unique` to `true`.
+The Service Grid allows you to configure the environment so that only a single instance of a web application is deployed on a GSC, using the `max-instances-per-vm` parameter.
+In this case, the default behavior of appending a running number to the context is not needed, and can be disabled by changing the deploy time property `web.context.unique` to `true`.

 There are many features that are exposed and can control how shared mode can be used.
 The following is an explanation of the properties in the `jetty.shared.pu.xml`.

 ## Configuration Properties